-Tax revenues, while diverse, are dominated by personal income taxes (PIT), which are sensitive to economic conditions, particularly those related to capital gains.
+Tax revenues, while diverse, are dominated by individual income taxes, which are sensitive to economic conditions, particularly those related to capital gains.
 Baseline growth prospects for taxes are strong, driven by the Commonwealth's solid economic fundamentals.

 Expenditure Framework: 'aaa'